 Where can I find out about past exhibitions?

-Information on exhibitions since 2006 are included in the past exhibitions pages.
-For information on exhibitions held at the Whitney prior to 2006, you may consult the Exhibition Records Finding Aid, which covers shows at the Museum from 1931–2000.
+Information on hundreds of past exhibitions are included in the exhibition archive.
+For more information on exhibitions held at the Whitney, you may consult the Exhibition Records Finding Aid, which covers shows at the Museum from 1931–2000.

 Where can I find information regarding rights to reproduce works in the Whitney’s collection?

 Please view the Rights & Reproductions page.

 How can I let the Whitney Museum's curatorial staff know about my artwork?